ruetha/acorn_experiments/README.md

 # acorn_experiments
-This repository contains the (very) preliminary analysis on my acorn counting observational experiment
+This repository contains the (very) preliminary analysis on two acorn experiments